Protocol State Machines as Attack Surfaces

 The pattern repeats at the application layer.
 Any application protocol that allocates state before verifying the legitimacy of the requesting party is vulnerable to state exhaustion.

-HTTP session management is the most common application-layer case.
-A web application that creates a database session, allocates application memory, or acquires a connection from a pool when a request arrives, before authentication or any rate limiting, provides an attacker with the ability to exhaust these resources by flooding requests.
-The server allocates a session for each request; the attacker's requests are never completed legitimately; the sessions accumulate until they time out.
+HTTP session management is the most common case.
+A web application that creates a database session, allocates application memory, or acquires a connection pool entry when a request arrives, before authentication or rate limiting, provides an attacker with the ability to exhaust these resources by flooding requests.
+The server allocates a session for each request; the attacker's requests never complete legitimately; the sessions accumulate until they time out.

 The General Pattern

-Across all these cases, the attack structure is the same.
+Across all these cases the attack structure is the same.
 The target protocol has states that represent resource commitments.
-These states can be entered in response to traffic the target receives.
-The conditions under which these states are exited, what causes the resource to be released, involve either successful completion of the protocol (the legitimate case) or timeout expiration.
+These states can be entered in response to received traffic.
+The conditions under which states are exited involve either successful protocol completion or timeout expiration.
 The attacker's strategy is to fill these states at a rate faster than timeouts expire them.

-The defense, in the abstract, is to move resource commitment later in the protocol, to require the remote party to demonstrate something (reachability at the claimed address, possession of a secret, ability to perform some computation) before the server commits significant resources.
+The defense, in the abstract, is to move resource commitment later in the protocol, requiring the remote party to demonstrate something, reachability at the claimed address, possession of a secret, ability to perform some computation, before the server commits significant resources.
 SYN cookies demonstrate reachability.
 DTLS cookies demonstrate reachability over UDP.
 Proof-of-work challenges in HTTP push computational cost to the client.
 Each mechanism shifts the resource commitment point later and raises the attacker's cost per unit of server resource consumed.

 The trade-off is functionality.
 Moving commitment later eliminates some information about what was negotiated before commitment, or adds round trips, or excludes clients who cannot perform the required computation.
 These costs are acceptable for some applications and unacceptable for others.